Wi-Fi and Bluetooth: Potential sources of wireless interference

 Learn about potential sources of Wi-Fi and Bluetooth (wireless) interference.

 Effects of interference

-- A decrease in wireless range between devices.
+- A decrease in the wireless range between devices

-- A decrease in data throughput over a Wi-Fi network.
+- A decrease in data throughput over Wi-Fi

-- Difficulty during the discovery phase when pairing Bluetooth devices.
+- Difficulty pairing during a Bluetooth device's discovery phase

 - Microwave ovens: Using your microwave oven near your computer, Bluetooth device, or Wi-Fi base station may cause interference.

-- Direct Satellite Service (DSS) RF leakage: The coax cable and connectors used with certain types of satellite dishes may cause interference.
-Check the cable for damage and obtain newer cables if you suspect RF leakage.
+- Direct Satellite Service (DSS): The coax cable and connectors used with certain types of satellite dishes may cause interference.
+Check the cable for damage and obtain newer cables if you suspect RF leakage issues.

 - Certain external electrical sources such as power lines, electrical railroad tracks, and power stations.

 - 2.4 GHz or 5 GHz phones: A cordless telephone that operates in this range may cause interference with wireless devices or networks when used.

 - Video senders (transmitters/receivers) that operate in the 2.4 GHz or 5 GHz bandwidth.